xsuite/xsuite/docs/environment.rst

   environment.
 - **Additional data** including reference particles and user-defined functions.

+The contents of all these containers can be inspected with the ``.get_table()`` method, and a list of all names in each container is available with the ``.keys()`` method.

 Named objects can be accessed in different ways.

-The most common access mode is ``env['name']``, which gives access to the named variable, line, element, or particle stored in the environment (for elements and particles this returns a view object, so assignments can use deferred expressions; see :ref:`environment-values-views-references`).
+The most common access mode is ``env['name']``, which gives access to the named variable, line, element, or particle stored in the environment (for elements and particles this returns a :ref:`view object <environment-values-views-references>`, so assignments can use deferred expressions).

-Accessing ``env.ref['name']`` returns a reference object that keeps track of expressions; use references whenever you want to build expressions or inspect dependencies.
+Accessing ``env.ref['name']`` returns a reference object that allows inspecting and manipulating deferred expressions and dependencies.

-The contents of all these containers can be inspected with the ``.get_table()`` method, and a list of all names in each container is available with the ``.keys()`` method.

 A simple example illustrating the creation of an environment with variables, elements, and lines is shown below: